zkud/open-cds-parser/SECURITY.md

 ## Supported Versions

-Currently there are no stable versions, so use the library on your own risk!
+Currently there are no stable versions at all, so use the library at your own risk!

 ## Reporting a Vulnerability